sabre-io/sabre.io/source/event/promise.md

 ### `then(callable $onFulfilled = null, callable $onRejected = null)`

-Sets up a callback for when the promise is fulfilled or rejected.
+Sets up a callback for when the Promise is fulfilled or rejected.

 Example: